 LACSI is administered by the Department of Philosophy and Religious Studies under the guidance of the Logic and Cognitive Science Initiative Steering Committee, which is composed as follows:

-John W. Carroll, PhD (Arizona), Professor of Philosophy and Director of the Philosophy Honors Program.
+John W. Carroll, PhD (Arizona), Professor of Philosophy, Director of the Philosophy Honors Program, and Adviser in the Minor in Logic and Methodology.

 Catherine M. Driscoll, PhD (Rutgers), Associate Professor of Philosophy, Department Director of Undergraduate Advising, and Adviser in the Undergraduate Minor in Cognitive Science.